sebastiandedeyne/sebastiandedeyne.com/content/posts/thoughts-after-messing-around-with-the-jamstack.md

 ---
-title: "Thoughts after messing around with the JAMstack"
+title: "Thoughts (and doubts) after messing around with the JAMstack"
 date: 2019-11-27
 categories: ["articles"]
 keywords: